CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 In this lesson, we will introduce several commonly used functions in PostGIS with the goal of extending your geospatial analysis of data within CartoDB.
 We will be using some of the most commonly used PostGIS functions to give you a flavor for some of the analysis you can do with your geospatial data.

 **Our goal with this lesson:**
-Geospatially revisit blues musician birthplaces along Highway 61.
+Geospatially revisit blues musician birthplaces along Highway 61 by using important functions in PostGIS and SQL.

+_If you haven't gotten your feet with with SQL in CartoDB, check out [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) first._

 ### Data